AntonPalmqvist/physically-based-api/README.md

 ## Accuracy

-These values are based on the most accurate data available at the time, and are continually updated whenever new measurements are available.
+These reference values are based on the most accurate data available at the time, and are continually updated whenever new measurements are available.
 Depending on the material and the property you're after, there is more or less variability to take into account.
-Use these values as a starting point, or as validation for your existing materials, and then tweak further using artistic freedom.
+Use these values as a starting point, or as validation for your existing materials, and then tweak further using your artistic freedom.